-The Oriental Institute of the University of Chicago announces the in-print and online publication of a new title Innovation and Creativity in the Reign of Hatshepsut.
+The Oriental Institute of the University of Chicago announces the in-print and online publication of a new title A Cosmopolitan City: Muslims, Christians, and Jews in Old Cairo.

 A conference on "Archaeological Looting: Realities and Possibilities for New Policy Approaches" will be held on February 27-28, 2015 in Room 122 of Regenstein Library (1100 E. 57th Street).
 This conference brings together leading authorities to tackle these key questions: Who loots, and why?
 What is

 the impact of looting on objects, archaeological contexts, and nearby communities?
 How can we take steps to protect ancient art?

 Henning Börm will give a lecture titled "Procopius of Caesarea and the Sasanian Empire" on Tuesday, February 3 at 5:00 pm in the John Hope Franklin Room (Room 224) of Social Sociences as part of the Iranian World in Late Antiquity Lecture Series.

 Professor Tony Wilkinson, of the Archaeology Department at the University of Durham (UK) passed away on December 25, 2015.
 He was 66 years old.
 Dr. Wilkinson taught at the Oriental Institute for many years, founded the CAMEL Lab, and was one of the most brilliant archaeologists in the history of the Oriental Institute.
 A service of remembrance will be held at St. Brandon's Church, Brancepeth Village, followed by a reception in Brancepeth Castle.